 What advice would you give to organisations that have diversity on the top of their agenda but haven't executed any strategies yet?

 Personally, I don’t really see much value in having those tokenistic women’s days.
 That’s all great, but you don’t get to bake cupcakes once a year and think that you’ve done great in terms of diversity.
 I think you need to look at what’s actually happening in the organisation and look at providing leadership training.
 If you are recruiting over 50% talented female lawyers, what can you do to help them overcome structural difficulties and progress to more senior roles?
 I think it’s about leadership programmes, breaking down those perception barriers, making sure that senior leaders are treating them as equal, the language that you use, and the way you network with clients.
-So, look at what you are doing, what is happening, and how you can fix those problems.Posted about 3 years ago
+So, look at what you are doing, what is happening, and how you can fix those problems.Posted over 4 years ago